-Visitors to London are often surprised to find such a sprawling, green space right in the middle of the city.
-Come summertime, locals and tourists can be found lounging on the grass and it is used as the venue for several open air events.
+Hyde Park is one of central London’s largest parks, covering over 350 acres.
+Visitors to the capital are often surprised to find such a sprawling, green space right in the middle of the city.
+Come summertime, locals and tourists alike can be found lounging on the grass, and it is used as the venue for several open air events.

-Hyde Park has always been a popular concert venue.
-Live8 took place here and it is the regular venue for the outdoor classical concert Proms in the Park.
-Acts like the Rolling Stones, Madonna, Bruce Springsteen, Queen and Sir Paul McCartney have entertained crowds here.
+Concerts in Hyde ParkHyde Park has always been a popular concert venue.
+Live8 took place here, and it is the regular venue for the outdoor classical concert Proms in the Park.
+Acts like the Rolling Stones, Madonna, Bruce Springsteen, Queen and Sir Paul McCartney have all entertained crowds here.

 It's also a great destination for recreational activities on a pleasant day.
 When the sun comes out, you will find Londoners and visitors taking part in everything from swimming and boating to cycling, jogging, picnics and horse riding.